virtualGain/yt-playlist-grabber/README.md

 For each playlist, the script creates a subfolder in the download location to which the downloads will be saved.
 The script saves a separate prev_downloaded.json file in each playlist's subfolder to track which videos have been downloaded from that playlist, and also saves an overall prev_downloaded.json file in the download directory to track which videos have been downloaded overall.

+In addition it also adds id3 tags that are parsed from the video name and playlist name.
+ID3 tags are added in the following way
+artist: text before the "-"
+title: text after the "-"
+genre: text before the "-" in the playlist name
+comment: "This video was downloaded from YouTube from the following playlist: YOURPLAYLISTHERE

 ## Dependencies
 The script depends on the yt-dlp package, which can be installed using pip: